 From The Director:

 "You've just come back from vacation.
 Your phone is loaded with pictures.
 You have a story to tell about each one.
-You can't wait to share your exciting adventure with friends, family and the world on the Internet social networks.
+You can't wait to share your exciting adventure with friends, family and the world on social media.
 I know exactly how you feel.
 I get the same rush when I have a story to tell.

 As a radio newscaster, it was my job to inform and entertain the listeners.
 That meant more than getting the facts straight and the story first.
 I had to know what stories would interest the listeners, or I'd be gone in the push of a button.
 My newscasts were part of top rated radio shows in several markets, including Cleveland, Ohio.
 My stories aired on the ABC and AP radio networks.